zenVentzi/HQuest/README.md

 - `Node.js 10.x` Lower v. may work as well
 - Free Cloudinary account
 - MongoDB locally installed **OR** mLab free tier account.
-Note that if you want to run integration tests, MongoDB local installation is still required.
+Note that if you want to run integration tests, MongoDB local installation is always required.

 ## Running the tests